Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Polaron-polaritons in free-space subwavelength arrays

 We attribute the robustness of the dispersion relation, $J_\pp$, to the fact that scattering to almost all crystal momenta $\qq$ is suppressed even for small trap frequencies $\nu < \gamma_0$, because the energy mismatch $\sim \gamma_0$ is larger than the coupling $\eta g_{\qq,\pp}^\alpha$.
 In addition, differences in the decay rates ($\Gamma^{(0)}_\pp = -2 \Im(\varepsilon^{(0)}_\pp)$) generally suppress scattering between subradiant and superradiant modes.
 Finally, when resonant scattering channels exist, they contribute to the non-radiative decay of the polariton via Eq.~\eqref{eq:2D_resonant} but do not modify the dispersion.
 Mathematically, this follows from the fact that resonant scattering channels exist only from one subradiant state to another, for which the spin-phonon coupling in \cref{eq:H1_vertex} is Hermitian.
 Therefore, the resonance only contributes to the imaginary part of the self-energy and, thereby, to the collective (non-radiative) decay rate of that particular polaron-polariton state.

-On the other hand, we find that the collective decay rate can be strongly modified by atomic motion [\cref{fig.quasiparticle_properties_perp}(b)], and can \emph{both} be higher and lower than the fast motion limit of $\eta^2 \gamma_0$ described in \cref{eq:E_p_fast_motion}.
-This enhancement and suppression of decay can be viewed as the result of constructive and destructive interference, respectively, of two processes.
-The first, as discussed before, contributing with $\eta^2 \gamma_0$, is given by the creation of a phonon during photon emission into the far field.
+On the other hand, we find that the collective decay rate can be strongly modified by atomic motion [\cref{fig.quasiparticle_properties_perp}(b)], and can \emph{both} be higher or lower than the fast-motion limit of $\eta^2 \gamma_0$ described in \cref{eq:E_p_fast_motion}.
+This enhancement or suppression of decay can be viewed as the result of constructive or destructive interference, respectively, of two processes.
+The first, as discussed above, contributes with $\eta^2 \gamma_0$ and is associated with the creation of a phonon during photon emission into the far field.
 The second arises from Eq.~\eqref{eq:2D_off_resonant} and corresponds to the emission of a photon to free space through the off-resonant scattering of a polariton into a bright mode with $|\qq|<k_0$ and a phonon with quasimomentum $\pp-\qq$.
 In both instances, the final state of the system contains one phonon and, therefore, the two processes can interfere.
-Note that the resonant and non-radiative scattering between dark polaritons, described by Eq.~\eqref{eq:2D_resonant}, does not interfere with the previous two processes, since it does not generate radiation.
+Note that the resonant scattering between dark polaritons, described by Eq.~\eqref{eq:2D_resonant}, does not interfere with the previous two processes, since it does not generate radiation.

-To analyze this behavior further, we plot in \cref{fig.quasiparticle_properties_perp}(d) the collective decay rate at indicated crystal momenta and for both parallel and perpendicular polarizations.
+To analyze this behavior further, we plot in \cref{fig.quasiparticle_properties_perp}(d) the collective decay rate at the indicated crystal momenta and for both parallel and perpendicular polarizations.
 When the trap frequency is large, $\nu \gg \gamma_0$, the off-resonant contribution in Eq.~\eqref{eq:2D_off_resonant} becomes highly detuned.
 Moreover, only modes near the light cone contribute to the resonant correction in Eq.~\eqref{eq:2D_resonant}.
 Since the density of states is small here, it has little impact on the collective decay.
 As a result of both of these effects, the decay rate for states outside the light cone converges to the fast motion limit $\eta^2\gamma_0$ in Eq.~\eqref{eq:E_p_fast_motion} for $\nu \gg \gamma_0$.
 On the other hand, when the trap frequency is lowered, perpendicular polarization generally leads to a considerable suppression of the collective decay rate, below $\eta^2 \gamma_0$, associated with destructively interfering processes, whereas parallel polarization leads to a large enhancement above $\eta^2 \gamma_0$, associated with constructive interference.

 Moreover, we find that for some momenta, there is a \emph{logarithmic} divergence in the decay rate,